TylerTemp/SaintsField/README.md

     if true, the `richTextXml` will be interpreted as a property/callback function, and the string value / the returned string value (tag supported) will be used as the label content

 *   AllowMultiple: No. A field can only have one `RichLabel`

+Special Note:

+Use it on an array/list will apply it to all the direct child element instead of the field label itself.
+You can use this to modify elements of an array/list field, in this way:

+1. Ensure you make it a callback: `isCallback=true`
+2. Your function must receive one `int` argument
+3. The `int` argument will receive a value from `0` to `length-1` of the array/list
+4. Return the desired label content from the function

 ```csharp
 public class RichLabel: MonoBehaviour